-“OPT_FUT”: Exchange traded optionSPT: Spot transaction.
+“OPT_FUT”: Exchange traded option

+“SPT”: Spot transaction

 Mapping to Output Formats

 When the eRR Process has determined the eligibility of a transaction report and selected the corresponding regime, it creates the corresponding output message.
-To do so, the data contained in the enriched input message in CpML fomat is mapped to the required fields of the output format.
+To do so, the data contained in the enriched input message in CpML format is mapped to the required fields of the output format.
 The mapping from the enriched CpML message to the EMIR fields and ACER XML is described in cross-reference tables, which are attached to this process specification as Excel files.

 EMIR

-ESMA format specification for transaction reports under EMIR.
+ESMA uses the ISO 20022 message format for transaction reporting under EMIR Refit.
 The EMIR format specification is a list of fields with descriptions, conditions, and business rules.
-This field list is independently implemented by each EMIR Trade Repository.
-For simplification, the cross-reference table describes the mapping to the EMIR format specification.
-The mapping to the technical formats required by the supported EMIR Trade Repositories is part of the implementation in the eRR service and not considered relevant for documentation purposes.
+This field list is independently implemented in the ISO 20022 format by each EMIR Trade Repository.

+Therefore, the cross-reference table describes the mapping from the CpML format to the EMIR fields.
+The mapping to the ISO 20022 implementations required by each EMIR Trade Repository is part of the implementation of the eRR Service provider and not considered within the scope of the eRR Process.

-The EMIR mapping is specified in the attached file “EFET_eRR_v_2_1_a_cross-reference_EMIR.xlsx”.
+The EMIR mapping is specified in the attached file “EFET_eRR_cross-reference_EMIR_v2.4.xlsx”.

-The

-Column “EMIR Field Name”: the previous field names for comparison.

-Column “EMIR 3 Field Name”: the current field names under EMIR L3.
-The column cells are color-coded:

-No backround color: no change

-Orange: changed field

-Green: new field

-Red: deleted field (deprecated in EMIR L3)

-Column “Enrichment possible”: indicates whether the field can be enriched prior to mapping the input message to EMIR fields.
-The corresponding rules are described in the section “CpMLDocument” in this document.

 REMIT